Lil: A Scripting Language

 "%q" format "a string" # "\"a string\""

 The %j pattern can be used to format or parse data as JSON.
-When formatting JSON, Lil dictionary keys will be cast to strings, and anything other than a number, string, list, or dictionary will become a JSON null:
+When formatting JSON, Lil dictionary keys will be cast to strings, tables will be cast to their rows (as by rows), and anything other than a number, string, list, or dictionary will become a JSON null:

 "%j" format (11,22) dict (33,44) # "{\"11\":33,\"22\":44}"